-Data used is for the year (or years) ended 30 June 2023 where available.
-Fees and costs data for all products are based on the December 2023 SuperRatings report data, which included CSC's fees and costs for the year ended 30 June 2023.
+Data used is for the year (or years) ended 30 June 2024 where available.
+Fees and costs data for all products (except MySuper) are based on the October 2024 SuperRatings report data as accessed on 4 December 2024, which included CSC's fees and costs for the year ended 30 June 2024.
 Fees and costs data for peer products other than MySuper products may not be directly comparable as a result, but were based on the best data available at the time of making the assessment.